epfl-ada/ada-2024-project-metal2024/README.md

 - `src/datapreprocessing.ipynb` contains the preprocessing steps done until now, and merging steps with IMDB data.
 - `named_entities`, `ngrams`, `ngrams_tf_idf` are in `src/`, in their respective folders.
 They are computed with their `.py` script, which produces an intermediate result, that is serialized.
 Finally the results grouped by `year`,`decade` or `period` are computed with their `_distribution.py` script.
 The results are stored in their `results/` folder.

-Questions for TAs (optional): Add here any questions you have for us related to the proposed project.